JULA Worklog 7 min read

 When to Use Skills vs. CLAUDE.md vs. Slash Commands

-• CLAUDE.md (Global/Static State): “Always-on” — ideal for universal constraints that should never be ignored (e.g., “Always use Strict TypeScript mode”).
-Represents static overhead for the context window.
+• CLAUDE.md is always on — universal constraints that should never be ignored (e.g., “Always use Strict TypeScript mode”).
+The trade-off: it’s static overhead in every session, whether relevant or not.

 Frequently Asked Questions